 There are several reasons that lottery winners don’t stay rich for long.

 Check out this article: 8 Lottery Winners Who Lost Their Millions.
 In it, the author questions whether or not these lottery winners were ever really millionaires.

-The article goes on to say that winning plays games with your head, because the lottery winner never addresses “the emotional connection with the windfall.”
+The article goes on to say that winning the lottery plays games with your head — because lottery winners never addresses “the emotional connection” with the windfall.

 If You Buy Lottery Tickets…